 A brain stroke can affect anyone at any point of time when the supply of blood to the brain is interrupted.
 It can threaten major physical functions and can prove to be fatally dangerous at times.
 The brain stem which is placed right above the spinal cord controls the breathing, heartbeat and levels of blood pressure.
-It is also in charge of controlling some elementary functions such as swallowing, hearing, speech and eye movements.
+It is also in charge of controlling some elementary functions such as swallowing, hearing, speech and eye movements

 What are the different types of strokes?

 There are three main kinds of stroke: ischemic strokes, hemorrhagic strokes and transient ischemic attacks.
-The most common type of brain stroke is the ischemic stroke is caused by narrowing or blocking of arteries to the brain, which prevents the proper supplyof of blood to the brain.
+The The most common type of brain stroke is the ischemic stroke is caused by narrowing or blocking of arteries to the brain, which prevents the proper supplyof of blood to the brain.
 Sometimes it so happens that the blood clot that has formed elsewhere in the body have travelled via the blood vessels and has been trapped in the blood vessel which provides blood to the brain.
 When the supply of blood to a part of the brain is hindered, the tissue in that area dies off owing to lack of oxygen.
-The other variant of brain stroke is termed as hemorrhagic stroke is caused when the blood vessels in and around the brain burst or leak.
+The other variant of brain stroke is termed as hemorrhagic stroke is caused when the blood vessels in and around the brain burstor or leak.
 Strokes need to be diagnosed and treated as quickly as possible in order to minimize brain damage.
-Remembering the F.A.S.T. acronym can help with recognizing the onset of stroke (Face, Arms, Speed, Time - explained below).

 What are the common symptoms of a brain stroke?